-d.
+c.
 What method(s) will be used to evaluate the implementation & effectiveness of the activity(ies) listed and how often will this evaluation occur?

-The effectiveness will be evaluated by review of Florida Standards scores, iReady data, Performance Matters, STAR Reading and performance of teachers.
+The effectiveness will be evaluated by review of Florida Standards scores, iReady data, Performance Matters, and observation of teachers.